Ways to Create Space When Filming in a Small Area

 8. Place warm colors in the foreground and cool colors in the background.

 Just like bright and dark objects, colors have a similar effect.
 Warm colors have the optical illusion of advancing, while cool colors have the illusion of receding.
-So by placing actors in warm colored costumes against cool colored backgrounds, we can, once again, enhance the illusion of depth.
+So, by placing actors in warm-colored costumes against cool-colored backgrounds, we can, once again, enhance the illusion of depth.

 This all sounds good, doesn’t it?
-But what if you’re shooting in a really small space, say a bedroom in a typical student apartment.
+But what if you’re shooting in a really small space, say a bedroom in a typical student apartment?
 It’s probably the size of a closet!
-Perhaps the room is so small, you can’t even get the camera inside it.
+Perhaps the room is so small you can’t even get the camera inside.
 Some cameras are large.
 If you throw in the tripod, assuming you’re using one, you might find that you’ve taken up 2-3 feet just with the camera.
-In addition, some lenses have a minimum focusing distance.
-In other words, even after squeezing the camera into the room, you can’t get far enough away from your subject to focus on it.

 Well, here’s a handy guerilla shooting technique: shoot into a mirror.
 That’s right.
-Get a mirror and mount it on the wall and back your camera away.
-By doing this you can effectively double your distance from your actor.
+Get a mirror, mount it on the wall, and back your camera away.
+By doing this, you can effectively double your distance from your actor.
 If the mirror is 3 feet from the actor and the camera is 3 feet from the mirror, you’re now 6 feet away from the actor.
-This means you can use a longer lens if you choose and solve that tricky problem of minimum focus distances.
-Of course, your image will be flipped left to right.
-But if that bothers you, you can always flip it back again in the editing room.
-Naturally, the better the mirror, the less likely you’ll have ripple distortion in the reflected image.